-Your plan may provide up to a \$100 reimbursement towards one routine dental examination per enrollee each Policy Year.
-Reimbursable services include exams, cleanings, and fluoride treatment.
+Your plan provides up to a \$100 reimbursement towards one routine dental examination per enrollee each Policy Year.
+Reimbursable services include exams, cleanings and fluoride treatment.
 Any licensed dental office may be used.
-Refer to your SBC to determine if this coverage is included in your plan.

-For instructions on how to be reimbursed for this benefit, please visit our website at https://www.mountainhealth.coop/
+For instructions on how to be reimbursed for this benefit, please visit our website at https://mountainhealth.coop/